Get SRA authorisation for your law firm

 Where the SRA suspects dishonesty, serious financial irregularity, or other grave misconduct, it may appoint forensic investigators.
 These investigations are more intensive and may involve external accountants reviewing your client account.
 A forensic investigation is a strong signal that the SRA is considering serious sanctions.

-Paragraph 7.3 of the SRA Code of Conduct for Firms requires you to cooperate with the SRA, the Legal Ombudsman, and other regulators in an open, timely, and effective manner.
+Paragraph 3.2 of the SRA Code of Conduct for Firms requires your firm to cooperate with the SRA, the Legal Ombudsman, and other regulators in an open, timely, and effective manner; paragraph 7.3 of the Code of Conduct for Solicitors imposes the same duty on you personally.
 This is a mandatory obligation, not a request.

 What cooperation means in practice: